sourcegraph/sourcegraph-public-snapshot/docs/config/localstore.md

 If you are running Sourcegraph on Ubuntu Linux or one of the supported cloud providers, you can edit the ``/etc/sourcegraph/config.env` file to export these variables in the server’s environment.

+## Initialization

+Prior to running for the first time, you will need to run `src pgsql create` which will initialize the database and tables.
+See the Management section below for more information.c

 ## Management

 The `src pgsql` command allows you to manage the database simply.
 It uses the same environment variables mentioned above.
 The very first time you'll need to create the database using: